genkio/bookmark/README.md

 # ih-bookmarks

-> Third-party solution for bookmarking posts on Indie Hackers
+> Third-party solution for bookmarking posts and comments on Indie Hackers

 ## Getting Started